Pokrt/dleap_tutorial/object_reference/common/functions.md

 ### addClasses(classes) <Badge type="tip">item</Badge><Badge type="warning">apItem</Badge>

-**Description**: This function adds one or more custom CSS class names to an item, allowing for dynamic styling.
+**Description**: This method adds one or more custom CSS class names to an item, allowing for dynamic styling.
 You can pass a single class name, multiple class names separated by spaces, or an array of class names.
-If any class names are invalid, the function returns `false` and no classes are added.
+If any class names are invalid, the method returns `false` and no classes are added.

 **Example**: